shivap98/Learnify/README.md

 # Learnify
 Learnify allows the user to host study group for particular subjects.
-It ensure that you will never have to study alone again.
+It ensures that you will never have to study alone again.